Contributed By Baker McKenzie AARPI

 Judgments of lower courts may be appealed to the Court of Appeal (Cour d'appel) within whose jurisdiction the lower court is located.

 The deadline to file such an appeal depends on the appealing party (the taxpayer or FTA) and whether the first instance decision was rendered by an administrative or a civil lower court.

 Judgments of appellate courts can be appealed before the supreme courts – the Supreme Administrative Court (Conseil d’Etat) or the Supreme Civil Court (Cour de Cassation).

-Supreme courts are not a third level of jurisdiction (as they do not rule on the merits of a case).
-They are required to decide if the law has been correctly applied.
+Supreme courts are, technically, not a third level of jurisdiction (as they do not rule on the merits of a case but decide if the law has been correctly applied).